EdiVal-Agent: An Object-Centric Framework for Automated, Fine-Grained Evaluation of Multi-Turn Editing: EdiVal-Agent

+\paragraph{EdiVal-VQ.} Zero-shot VLMs are not trained for reliable assessment of image quality—particularly artifacts and aesthetics—and we find they are imprecise as scoring functions (see Appx.~\ref{app:vlm_fail_quality}).
+Consequently, we adopt Human Preference Score v3 (HPSv3)~\cite{hpsv3} as our visual-quality (VQ) evaluator.
+In practice, applying preference models to unedited, real photographs often yields relatively low aesthetic scores.
+We also observe divergent behaviors across editors (See Fig. \ref{fig:vq-example}): some (e.g., GPT-Image-1) tend to \emph{beautify} images and increase HPSv3, whereas others (e.g., FLUX.1-Kontext-max) \emph{preserve} the original appearance with minimal aesthetic change.
+Because aesthetic preference is inherently user- and task-dependent, and beautification can trade off with content consistency (already incorporated into our overall score), we report EdiVal-VQ separately and do not fold it into the aggregate metric.

+\paragraph{EdiVal-O.} We aggregate \emph{Instruction Following} (EdiVal-IF) and \emph{Content Consistency} (EdiVal-CC) into a single overall score.
+Since both metrics are unit-free and normalized to \([0,1]\) but capture complementary aspects, we follow prior work and use the geometric mean to balance them and penalize imbalance~\citep{liu2025step1x,ku2023viescore}.
+Formally, $ \text{EdiVal-O} \;=\; \sqrt{\text{EdiVal-IF}\;\cdot\; \text{EdiVal-CC}}\,. $

-\paragraph{Design Scope and Limitations.} We omit \texttt{style\_change} from the current taxonomy.
-Open-vocabulary detectors optimized for natural images (e.g., Grounding-DINO) generalize poorly to strongly stylized domains, undermining reliable symbolic verification.
+\paragraph{Design Scope and Limitations.} We omit \texttt{style\_change} from our taxonomy because style categories are inherently ill-defined, which makes instruction-following (EdiVal-IF) difficult to evaluate reliably.
 Extending \textbf{EdiVal-Agent} with style-aware recognition is promising future work.
-After language-based extraction, we validate objects with Grounding-DINO, pruning low-confidence or ambiguous detections, and canonicalizing names to a uniform schema.
-This stabilizes the object pools, reduces error propagation during instruction generation, and tightens the coupling between symbolic references and detector-visible entities.
-The pipeline is fully automated and scales linearly with dataset size; privacy is enforced by excluding sensitive images at ingestion and never recording identities—only attributes of visible clothing and accessories.
+After language-based extraction, we validate objects using Grounding-DINO~\cite{liu2024grounding} and prune low-confidence or ambiguous detections.
+This stabilizes the object pool and reduces error propagation during instruction generation and IF evaluation.
+By default, we employ Grounding-DINO as the open-vocabulary detector, Qwen2-VL as the VLM, and DINOv3~\cite{simeoni2025dinov3} as the image feature extractor due to their state-of-the-art performance and open-source availability, which facilitates community use.
+The agentic pipeline is tool-agnostic and can be readily strengthened by substituting more advanced modules in the future.

-\section{Measuring Human Agreement}
+\subsection{Measuring Human Agreement}

-\paragraph{Setup.} We conduct human study on edits made by four exemplary models, Step1X-Edit, AnyEdit, Gemini-Flash 2.0 and Flux.1-Kontext-dev, on \textbf{EdiVal-Bench}, generated by \edv~as described in Section~\ref{subsec:instruction-generation-main}.
-For each edit, we collect two human ratings for each edit, yielding a total of $572 \times 4 \times 2 = 4{,}576$ annotations.
-Raters were recruited online, each holding at least a bachelor’s degree.
-During evaluation, they were shown the original image, the edited image, and the corresponding instruction.
-They were asked a binary question: \textit{“Evaluate whether the edited image successfully follows the given instruction.”}
+\paragraph{Setup.} We conduct human study on edits made by four exemplary models, Step1X-Edit, AnyEdit, Gemini 2.0 Flash and Flux.1-Kontext-dev, on \textbf{EdiVal-Bench}, generated by \edv~as described in Sec.~\ref{subsec:instruction-generation-main}.
+In total, we collect $4{,}576$ human annotations of edits.
+During evaluation, raters were shown the original image, the edited image, and the corresponding instruction, and asked a binary question: \textit{“Evaluate whether the edited image successfully follows the given instruction.”}